Confluence PDF export alternative

 Step 2

-Choose the pages to publish
+Choose what to publish

 Step 3